bytebase/bytebase.com-old/content/docs/administration/sso/oauth2.md

 OAuth 2.0 usually requires an authorization callback url in the configuration.
 Please make sure the [--external-url](/docs/get-started/install/external-url) is set correctly.
 See more in [Configure External URL](/docs/get-started/install/external-url).

-If your start Bytebase with `--external-url https://bytebase.example.com`, then **Authorization callback URL** will be `https://bytebase.example.com/oauth/callback`.
+If you start Bytebase with `--external-url https://bytebase.example.com`, then the **authorization callback URL** will be `https://bytebase.example.com/oauth/callback`.

 </hint-block>